zmcx16/OpenAI-Gym-GongZhu/README.md

 4.  env send PlayTrick event to the player, the player choose a card and send PlayTrick_Action event to env.
 5.  env will send ShowTrickAction event to all players to tell them the player's action.
 6. After all players take a card, env will send ShowTrickEnd event to tell the players that which one win this trick.
-7. After last trick, env will send RoundEnd event to announce which player win this round, if the loser's score > max_score, env send GameOver event to all players and exit the game, or send NewRound event to all players to continue game.
+7. After last trick, env will send RoundEnd event to announce which player win this round, if the loser's score < min_score, env send GameOver event to all players and exit the game, or send NewRound event to all players to continue game.

 # API
 * GameStart